haiwen/seafile-admin-docs/manual/setup/setup_with_amazon_s3.md

 openssl rand -base64 24
 ```

+It's required to use V4 authentication protocol and https if you enable SSE-C.

 !!! note "If you have existing data in your S3 storage bucket, turning on the above configuration will make your data inaccessible.
 That's because Seafile server doesn't support encrypted and non-encrypted objects mixed in the same bucket.
 You have to create a new bucket, and migrate your data to it by following [storage backend migration documentation](./migrate_backends_data.md#migrating-to-sse-c-encrypted-s3-storage)."

 ## Other Public Hosted S3 Storage